Connect - Learn - Grow

 Music Ministry News

-On July 19, Anthony Lamourt will join the Music Ministry of Trinity as Minister of Music.
+Anthony Lamourt joins the Music Ministry of Trinity as a part time Minister of Music.
 Anthony will serve as Trinity’s traditional service organist, as well as bells and choir director, among other things.
 Likely you’ll first meet Anthony when we get back to in-person worship in the Sanctuary.
 Please plan to bring with you a welcome card and perhaps a small gift of welcome (gift card perhaps) since we won’t be permitted to host a fellowship gathering at this time.
 THANK YOU!

 - Anthony Mark Lamourt, a native of New York City, NY, has been a professional organist and choir director since his early teenage years.
 Anthony has attended music programs at the Mannes College of Music, the Manhattan School of Music, the University of Iowa, Berklee College of Music, and Thomas Edison State University.
 Active in chamber music, choral direction, composition and in jazz, Anthony also plays the harpsichord, fortepiano, xylophone, vibraphone, and a variety of early string and wind instruments.
 Anthony has performed recitals at St. Patrick’s Cathedral, St. Peter’s Church at the Citicorp Center, and other NYC venues, as well as in New England, the Southeast and Midwestern United States.
 Throughout his life, Anthony has been an organ builder, piano technician, house painter, carpenter, school teacher, and long haul truck driver.
 He enjoys reading (mostly theology, philosophy, and science), playing chess, and sailing traditional rig sailboats.
 Anthony lives with his very patient and (much!) better half, Tia, and their two very mischievous birds and one extremely mellow cat.

 Volunteer Service Opportunities